KeshavK2089/PropertyConnect/replit.md

 ## Overview

-Cheyyar Properties is a minimal-cost, browse-only real estate listing platform focused on the Cheyyar region in Tamil Nadu, India.
+Cheyyar Properties is a real estate listing platform focused on the Cheyyar region in Tamil Nadu, India.
 The platform enables users to browse, search, and filter three types of properties: land plots, rental spaces, and retail spaces.
-It features an interactive map view with clickable filter buttons, property favorites stored in localStorage, and detailed property pages.
+It features an interactive map view with clickable filter buttons, property favorites stored in localStorage, detailed property pages, and contact information for property owners and the business.

 The application is built as a full-stack web application with a modern React frontend and Express.js backend, designed to provide a visual-first property browsing experience with robust search and filtering capabilities.
-The platform uses in-memory storage and free map tiles to minimize operational costs.
+Contact information is displayed as static text with click-to-call phone links - no forms or submission capabilities to keep costs minimal.

 ## User Preferences